keithnoguchi/arch-on-air/README.md

 air$
 ```

-Make it run by default through the `/etc/modprobe.d/modprobe.conf`
+Make it persistent by adding it to the `/etc/modprobe.d/modprobe.conf`

 ```
 air$ cat /etc/modprobe.d/modprobe.conf